 We want the hand of A.A always to be there.

-We know through experience that there are many agnostics and atheists with long term sobriety in A.A. who are not being as honest and open about their program as they’d like to be at some meetings.
+We know through experience that many agnostics and atheists with long term sobriety in A.A. are not being as honest and open about their program as they’d like to be at some meetings.
 Many remain “in the closet” about their lack of belief in a supernatural higher power.

 This should be no surprise.
 A.A.’s foundational literature is openly critical of atheists and agnostics.
 Consequently, those who indicate they are unbelievers sometimes find themselves being criticized or attacked by some of A.A.’s more religious members.
 Many of us with long term sobriety have learned to tolerate A.A.’s religiosity and have become comfortable ignoring it.